Lance Sergent Jacob James Grisinger

 FOR HIS SERVICE

 For his service Jacob was awarded the 1914-15 Star, British War Medal.
 His name is recorded on the Brisbane 41st Battalion Roll of Honour & Holy Trinity Anglican Church First World War Memorials Uki.
-Jacob’s name is recorded on the Roll of Honour Number 134 in the Commemorative Area at the Australian War Memorial Number among almost 62,000 Australians who died while serving in the First World War.
+Jacob’s name is recorded on the Roll of Honour Number 134 in the Commemorative Area at the Australian War Memorial among almost 62,000 Australians who died while serving in the First World War.
 He is buried at Peronne Road Cemetery, Maricourt, Picardie, France

 If you have any additional information about this individual, we invite you to email us at rsl@msmc.org.au.